Meet Grove. Your AI growth strategist. Get a free diagnosis in 4 minutes.

 How Do You Build an Annual Marketing Budget?

 The Annual Marketing Budget Planner starts with your revenue target and works backward through conversion rates, required traffic, and cost per acquisition to calculate what you actually need to spend.
 Not what you spent last year.
 What you need to spend to hit this year’s number.
-That’s a different question entirely, and most CFOs have never seen it answered with a model instead of a slide deck.
+That is a different question entirely, and most CFOs have never seen it answered with a model instead of a slide deck.

 The Marketing Efficiency Ratio (MER) Calculator benchmarks your total marketing spend against total revenue to produce a single number that tracks overall efficiency.
 Healthy SaaS companies run at 20–30% MER.
 D2C brands run at 30–45%.
 If your MER is climbing quarter over quarter without corresponding revenue growth, you have a structural problem, not a campaign problem.